 First: Count up the number of times you used each of the rating categories for the new face trials, for the old faces no-eyes trials, and for the old faces with eyes trials.
 These are the response scale frequencies.
 Record them in the column labeled "Rating Frequency" in Appendix II.
 This counting can be accomplished by the R script file "lab2_RawData.R".
 First, modify your PsyScope data file so that it can be read by the R script.
 Open your data file in a text editor by double-clicking on it.
 Locate the header line (line 16) and select the word "Condition."
 Change "Condition" to three words with a tab or space between them: "Gender," "Target," and "Eyes."
-These words will be labels for the corresponding data columns when the file is read by R. Now start up R with the script "lab2_RawData.R".
+These words will be labels for the corresponding data columns when the file is read by R. Now start up R with the script $lab2_RawData.R$.
 Edit the line that says "your name" and put your own name in its place.

 Execute all the commands in the script file.
-After you run the R script (lab2_RawData.R) the tabulated frequencies to a text file ("your name.txt") along with other required information that is needed by the RscorePlus program in the next step.
+After you run the R script (lab2_RawData.R) the tabulated frequencies will be found in R objects tab.rec.
+The script will also write the tabulated frequencies to a text file ("your name.txt") along with other required information that is needed by the RscorePlus program in the next step.

 Second: Use the computer program RscorePlus to compute the remaining data transformations.
 RscorePlus will also fit a signal detection model to the data.
 Double click on RscorePlus, and type in your input file name at the prompt.
-You should run the program twice to analyze your data twice: once for the Gaussian signal detection model and once for the high threshold model.
+After the program finishes analyzing your data, quite the program.
+You should run RscorePlus twice to analyze your data twice: once for the Gaussian signal detection model and once for the high threshold model.
 For each analysis, the program will produce four text files having the same name as your input file with added names:

-- 1. myfile_gauss_out.txt a text file with the printed output of each analysis - 2. myfile_gauss_grf.txt a text file to be imported into R for making graphs - 3. myfile_gauss_alt.txt - a results file for statistical analysis (not needed) - 4. myfile_gauss_vcv.txt a variance-covariance matrix (not needed)
+myfile_gauss_out.txt myfile_gauss_grf.txt myfile_gauss_alt.txt myfile_gauss_vcv.txt a text file with the printed output of each analysis a text file to be imported into R for making graphs a results file for statistical analysis (not needed) a variance-covariance matrix (not needed) myfile_htm_out.txt myfile_htm_grf.txt myfile_htm_alt.txt myfile_htm_vcv.txt a text file with the printed output of each analysis a text file to be imported into R for making graphs a results file for statistical analysis (not needed) a variance-covariance matrix (not needed)

 Print the gauss_out.txt and the htm_out.txt files by opening the files in Microsoft Word.
 Before printing, select all the text and set the font size to 8 and the font type to Courier or Monaco to make the printed results easier to read.
-Each file should fit on both sides of a single piece of paper.
+Each file should then fit on both sides of a single piece of paper.